Programs and Activities

 - Currently enrolled Baruch College undergraduate student, in good standing, or recent graduate from the class of 2016+

-- Applicant must obtain an LSAT score of 158 or above after taking a commercial LSAT preparation course, and/or incurring expenses from LSAT workbooks and/or tutors
+- Applicant must obtain an LSAT score of 158 or above after taking a preparation course, and/or incurring expenses from purchasing LSAT workbooks and/or hiring tutors.
+Applicants using the GRE or JD-Next test for law school admission and have received scores equivalent to 158 on the LSAT will be considered for reimbursement.

-- Applicant incurs expense and successfully completes LSAT preparation course and takes the LSAT exam within a 12 to 18 month period of such expense
+- Applicant incurs expenses and successfully completes admission test preparation and takes the admissions exam within a 12 to 18 month period of such expenses

 Application Documentation Required

-- Unofficial transcript reflecting current GPA (for current students) or GPA at graduation (for graduates)
+- Unofficial transcript reflecting current Baruch GPA (for current students) or GPA at graduation (for graduates)

-- Print out from LSAC with LSAT score reflecting a score of 158 or above
+- Print out from LSAC with LSAT score reflecting a score of 158 or above.
+Applicants using the GRE or JD-Next test for law school admission and have received scores equivalent to 158 on the LSAT will be considered for reimbursement.

-- Receipt from LSAT preparation course noting date and price paid by applicant (i.e. credit card statement/receipts) and substantiating documentation supporting successful completion of course
+- Receipts from admission test preparation (course/workbooks/tutors) noting dates and prices paid by applicant (i.e. invoices/credit card statements/receipts) and substantiating documentation supporting successful completion of course, if applicable

-- Release of LSAT scores and application information to Baruch Pre-Law Advisor when registering with the Law School Admissions Council and the Credential Assembly Service
+- Release of LSAT/GRE/JD-Next scores and application information to Baruch Pre-Law Advisor when registering with the Law School Admissions Council and the Credential Assembly Service

 How to Apply